 Ken is a member of the Industry Advisory Committee of the University Professional and Continuing Education Association.
 He was a member of the advisory board of the University of Maryland University College Center for Intellectual Property until it disbanded in 2013.
 He served for 15 years on the Industry Advisory Board of the Oklahoma State University Institute for Teaching and Learning Excellence until the Board disbanded in 2009.
 Ken was a professorial lecturer on International Telecommunications at the Johns Hopkins University School for Advanced International Studies for several years and an adjunct professor at the American University Law School.
 Ken is a frequent speaker at conferences and seminars.

-Ken is a founding board member of the Maryland Soccer Foundation, the nonprofit entity that built and operates the multi-sport Maryland SoccerPlex in Germantown, MD.
-He served as President of the Foundation for 13 years, steering the Foundation through its organization, government approvals, bond financing, construction, and launch and assuring its governance structure was compliant with the Dodd-Frank Act.
+In 2015, Ken was appointed to the ethics committee of the United States Olympic Committee.
+He is a founding board member of the Maryland Soccer Foundation, the nonprofit entity that built and operates the multi-sport Maryland SoccerPlex in Germantown, MD.
+He served as President of the Foundation for 13 years, steering the Foundation through its organization, government approvals, bond financing, construction, and launch.
+He also assured its governance structure was compliant with the Dodd-Frank Act.
 He continues to be a member of the Foundation board.